japertechnology/aws-lambda-nodejs-catch-all/README.md

-# AWS Lambda Nodejs Catch All
+# **AWS-LAMBDA-NODEJS-CATCH-ALL**

-This project provides a universal AWS Lambda entry point written in Node.js.
-It inspects the incoming event and automatically dispatches to the correct handler based on the source of the invocation.
+This project implements a universal AWS Lambda entry point using Node.js.
+It analyzes the incoming event and dynamically routes it to the appropriate handler based on the invocation source.

 ## Installation